 Holiday ham and other cuts of pork often call to mind Merlot or a silky Zinfandel from Lodi California which also work nicely alongside cranberry.
 However, as wine nerds, we prefer something a little more unique and legendary in this instance.
 For a Pork Shoulder pairing, Bret Heiar recommends the Trousseau/Poulsard/Pinot, Bourdy from Cotes du Jura in France.

 “About as common as Steve Harvey wearing a boring suit, the Jura is unknown in the mainstream but loved by wine nerds and Bourdy is about as O.G as it gets.
 It’s elegant but has enough structure to handle Pork with just the right amount of a feral streak.”

-“When it’s chilly outside and you want to cozy up inside, most folks are looking for the full, soul and body-warming red wine.
+“When it’s chilly outside and you want to cozy up inside, most folks are looking for a full soul and body-warming red wine.
 The Babylonstoren 2016 Babel Red Blend from South Africa is largely Shiraz, but it has some other heavy hitters like Cabernet Sauvignon and Petit Verdot.
 This deep and tannic red would pair beautifully with the traditional carnivorous holiday roast, from lamb chops to steak.
 Throw in some root vegetables, potato sides, or a stew, and you’re good to go.
-Not only is this wine friendly to many pallets, but it holds a Integrity and Sustainability Certification.”
+Not only is this wine friendly to many pallets, but it holds an Integrity and Sustainability Certification.”